The Bankrate promise

 - Maximum annual contributions of $22,500 (for 2023), with a $7,500 catch-up contribution for those who are age 50 and older.

 - Potential for employer matching contributions, with your employer kicking in extra money based on your contributions.

-- 10 percent penalties assessed for early withdrawal, with penalty-free withdrawals beginning at age 59 ½.
+- 10 percent penalties may be assessed for early withdrawal, with penalty-free withdrawals beginning at age 59 ½.

-Either 401(k) plan helps make investing easy, because they withdraw money from your paycheck every two weeks and then invest that in your selected funds.
+Either 401(k) plan helps make investing easy, because they withdraw money from your paycheck and then invest that in your selected funds.
 Many participants like the ease of investing this way and report that they never miss the money.

 A Roth 401(k) is a relatively new addition, and it allows you a different kind of tax break.
 With a Roth 401(k) you’ll make contributions with after-tax money, so you won’t enjoy a tax break today.
 In exchange, any money that you withdraw in retirement will be tax-free.

-In a Roth 401(k), you won’t enjoy only tax-deferred growth of your investment gains.
+In a Roth 401(k), you’ll enjoy not only tax-free growth of your investment gains but also tax-free withdrawals.
 The reality is that you won’t pay taxes on any money that comes out of the account at all.
 The lone caveat: the withdrawals must occur in retirement, meaning mainly that it has to be withdrawn after you turn age 59 ½, with a few qualified exceptions such as economic hardship, or for qualified first-time homebuyers.